We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Acupressure mats are designed to produce similar results as acupressure massage.

-From traditional Chinese Medicine (TCM), acupressure is a technique used to release blocked chi (Qi), or energy, throughout the body.
+Acupressure comes from traditional Chinese Medicine (TCM).
+It’s a technique that releases blocked qi, or energy, throughout the body.
 Once these blockages are removed, pain may be reduced or completely alleviated.

 In general, more expensive is not necessarily the same as more effective, so we tried to include a range of options with a variety of prices.